-We are currently considering the implementation of models of other ICT-powered transport systems, including demand-responsive fleets of driverless cars, smart parking schemes and electrical vehicles sharing services.
-We believe that in their implementation, similarly to the models already implemented, it would be possible to reuse a large number of AgentPolis core modelling elements and that the extensions and additions required would be expressible using the abstractions of the modelling ontology.
+We are currently considering the implementation of models of other ICT-powered transport systems, including demand-responsive fleets of driverless cars, peer-to-peer car sharing and smart parking schemes.
+We are confident that in their implementation, similarly to the models already implemented, it would be possible to reuse a large number of AgentPolis core model elements and that the extensions and additions required would be expressible using the abstractions of the modelling ontology.